Your Ontario fishing questions answered

 There are regulations on the number of minnows, leeches, frogs and crayfish allowed per angler.

-Can an angler use a sportfish as bait?
+Can an angler use a sport fish as bait?

-No, anglers must use baitfish only permitted in the bait management zone in which they are fishing.
+No, anglers must use only baitfish permitted in the bait management zone where they are fishing.
+No baitfish other than those approved can be used for bait.

 Is it safe to eat the fish I catch in Ontario?

-Check the Guide to Eating Ontario Fish to learn about which fish species you can eat.
+Consult the Guide to Eating Ontario Fish to learn about which fish species you can eat.
+This publication lists fish species and water bodies, along with the recommended safe monthly consumption levels.
+Some fish can contain toxins from both natural and human-made sources.

 What kind of fishing trips are offered in Ontario?